michalshaham89/ray_tracing/README.md

 # ray_tracing
 ray tracing algorithm for oceanography

-the code runs a simulation for ray tracing, according to the data in Kunze 1985. fits midlatitude open ocean, southward geostrophic jet.
+the code 'ray tracing' runs a simulation for ray tracing, according to the data in Kunze 1985. fits midlatitude open ocean, southward geostrophic jet.

 simulation parameters: